Tips to create padlets that are accessible

 Attachments

-For example, a photo of a group of children playing could have the Alt Text, “Children playing."
+For example, a photo of a group of children playing could have the Alt text, “Children playing."

 Beneath the image, you'll also find a field for captions.
 Use captions to elaborate on the image's significance, historical context or any other relevant information.
 This is what a captioned image post looks like.